quacksouls/bitburner/doc/guide/hgw.md

 ### Algorithm outline

-Your sequential batcher accomplishes the following tasks:
+Your sequential batcher accomplishes the following tasks.
+The algorithm described below assumes you use the collective RAM of a botnet.
+However, the algorithm can easily be adapted to a purchased server.

 1. _Nuke._ Gain root access to as many world servers as possible.
 The compromised servers are your botnet.
 Adapt one or more of the algorithms